|<Prev Maintenance||Index||Rediscovery Next>|

 - Authentication sets a digest algorithm used for authentication: either MD5 or SHA1, or None (for no authentication).
 It can be selected from the drop-down list, the default value is MD5.

-- User name – is the name of an SNMPv3 user, it is required if Authentication is not set to “None”.
+- User name – is the name of an SNMPv3 user, it is required if Authentication is other than “None”.

 - Password – is a user password.